 If your company has struggled to implement a unified commerce experience for your customers, an Omnichannel Commerce Cloud solution is exactly the help you need.
 This suite of pre-integrated technology and cloud-based applications enable your brand to transform your business through Digital Commerce, Distributed Order Management (DOM), and Customer Data Platforms.

-Modern Digital Commerce technology has an API-First Headless Commerce engine with pre-integrated apps such as customer-facing, mobile-first eCommerce websites, in-store mobile point of service (POS) apps for store associates to personalize the shopping experience by capturing orders for out-of-stock products, and customer-facing in-store kiosks.
+Modern Digital Commerce technology has an API-First Headless Commerce engine with pre-integrated apps such as customer-facing, mobile-first eCommerce websites, in-store mobile point of service (POS) apps for store associates to personalise the shopping experience by capturing orders for out-of-stock products, and customer-facing in-store kiosks.

-Digital Commerce powered by eCommerce sites and in-store mobile POS systems deliver progressive experiences for consumers across both digital and physical channels.
+Digital Commerce powered by eCommerce sites and in-store mobile POS systems deliver progressive experiences for customers across both digital and physical channels.
 For example, when registered customers add products to their eCommerce shopping carts on a retailer’s website and then switch to a mobile app, they will see the same items in their mobile carts.
 When these same shoppers enter a physical location, the store associates can access their browsing history and eCommerce cart on a mobile POS solution and complete the order process right then and there.

 A DOM platform is the heart of a successful omnichannel experience, enabling retailers to create a single view of inventory across storage locations to take advantage of multiple fulfillment options.
 Think of the Buy Online Pick-Up In Store (BOPIS) model.
 Some of the pre-integrated in-store applications within a DOM include:

-• Store fulfillment web apps to help associates accurately and effectively fulfill online orders from stores.
+- Store fulfillment web apps to help associates accurately and effectively fulfill online orders from stores.

-• In-store mobile apps to receive inventory in the store.
+- In-store mobile apps to receive inventory in the store.

-• In-store inventory counting mobile apps to count inventory and log variance.
+- In-store inventory counting mobile apps to count inventory and log variance.

-• DOM also offers an interface for customer service teams to view orders across all the channels.
+- DOM also offers an interface for customer service teams to view orders across all the channels.
 They can also modify and cancel these orders based on various business rules.

 * * *

 In this blog, we only highlighted a few examples of how Omnichannel Commerce Cloud can help unify the cross-channel customer journeys.
-If you’re thinking about starting your own Unified Commerce project, your next step is to study your customers’ behaviors and find the most common customer journeys and identify the inconsistency in their experience.
+If you’re thinking about starting your own Unified Commerce project, your next step is to study your customers’ behaviours and find the most common customer journeys and identify the inconsistency in their experience.
 And then deploy an Omnichannel Commerce Cloud solution to remove the inconsistencies.

 HotWax Commerce offers Omnichannel Commerce Cloud solution as a service.
 Contact us today to learn how we can jumpstart your Unified Commerce initiative.